jpgneves/iota/README.md

 as part of your API, and errors if any application calls non-API functions in modules belonging to other applications.

-Intra-module function calls are accepted regardless if they are declared as API or not.
+Intra-application function calls are accepted regardless if they are declared as API or not.

 Running iota